 Get the feel of summer with this healthy Tempeh Fajita Bowl.
-Fragrant rice with fresh vegetables and tempeh.
-Cooked in a smoky rub with a gentle spice and a zesty flavour.
+Fragrant rice infused with lemon juice and herbs.
+The fajita mix is made with crunchy bell peppers, red onion, sweetcorn, and meaty tempeh.
+All cooked in a smoky rub with a gentle spice and a zesty flavour.

 This really is an ideal summer recipe for when the you break into a hot sweat just thinking about turning the oven on.

 It's light, nutritious, and the tempeh provides a meaty texture to complete the dish

 For similar dishes check out our Chickpea Enchilada recipe.